-Research and development expenses for the three months ended September 30, 2002 increased to \$14.3 million compared with \$12.5 million in the year-earlier quarter.
+Research and development expenses for the three months ended March 31, 2003 increased to \$16.4 million, a 24% increase compared to \$13.2 million in the year-earlier quarter.
 Research and development costs include costs of personnel to support our research and development activities, costs of preclinical studies, costs of conducting our clinical trials, such as clinical investigator fees, monitoring costs, data management and drug supply costs, research and development funding provided to third parties and an allocation of facility costs.
-Research and development costs increased \$1.8 million for the three- month period ended September 30, 2002 as compared to the 2001 period primarily due to higher clinical development expenses for our major research and development projects, which increased by \$0.7 million, and an increase in research and development personnel headcount and associated costs.
-We expect our research and development expenses will increase further as we advance our product candidates into later stages of development and add new product candidates.
+The increase in the first quarter of 2003 was primarily due to an increase in research and development personnel headcount of approximately 59 employees and associated costs of approximately \$1.9 million, higher clinical development expenses for our major research and development projects of approximately \$1.0 million and an increase in facility-related costs of \$0.3 million.
+We expect our research and development expenses will increase further as we integrate personnel and operations from the Eos acquisition and as we advance our product candidates into later stages of development and add new product candidates.